Direct dark matter searches with the full data set of XMASS-I: Annual modulation WIMP search

 The expected modulation amplitudes become a function of the WIMP mass $A_i(m_\chi)$ since the WIMP mass $m_\chi$ determines the recoil energy spectrum.
 The expected rate in bin $i,j$ is then proposed, as shown below:

 where $\phi$ and $T$ are the modulation phase and period, then $t_{j}$ and $\Delta t_{j}$ are the respective time-bin's center and width, $\sigma_{\chi n}$ is the WIMP-nucleon cross section, and $\epsilon^b_{i,j}(\alpha)$ and $\epsilon^s_{i,j}$ are the relative efficiencies for the background and signal, respectively, which are shown in Fig.~\ref{fig:sys} (left).
 To account for changing background rates from long-lived isotopes such as $^{60}$Co (t$_{1/2}=$5.27~yr) and $^{210}$Pb (t$_{1/2}=$22.3~yr), we added a linear function with $B^b_i$ for its slope and $C_i^b$ for its constant term in the $i$th energy bin. $A^s_i(\beta)$ represents an amplitude and $C^{s}_i(\beta)$ a constant for the un-modulated component of the signal in the $i$th energy bin after all cuts.
-To obtain the WIMP-nucleon cross section the data were fitted in the energy range from 0.5 to 20~keV$_{\rm{ee}}$, assuming the same standard halo model as in Sec.~\ref{sec:FV:results}, with the Earth's velocity relative to the DM halo $v_{E} = 232 + 15~{\rm sin} 2\pi(t -\phi)/T$~km/s. $T$ and $\phi$ were fixed to 365.24 and 152.5 days, respectively.
+The free parameters to be fitted are the cross section $\sigma_{\chi n}$ and $B^b_i$ and $C^b_i$ for BG, $\alpha$ and $\beta$ are constrained floating parameters.
+The observed $R_{i,j}^{\rm data}$ and $\sigma_{{\rm stat}_{i,j}}$ are the input parameters.
+To obtain the WIMP-nucleon cross section the data were fitted in the energy range from 0.5 to 20~keV$_{\rm{ee}}$, assuming the same standard halo model as in Sec.~\ref{sec:FV:results}, with the Earth's velocity relative to the DM halo $v_{E} = 232 + 15~{\rm cos} 2\pi(t -\phi)/T$~km/s. $T$ and $\phi$ were fixed to 365.24 and 152.5 days, respectively.
 In this analysis, the signal efficiencies for different WIMP masses were estimated from MC simulations of signal events uniformly distributed in the LXe volume.